eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 **Decentralization of MEV Opportunities:**

-PEPC could potentially lead to a more equitable distribution of Maximal Extractable Value (MEV) opportunities among validators.
+PEPC could potentially lead to a more equitable distribution of MEV opportunities among validators.
 By embedding diverse commitment mechanisms into the protocol, it reduces the risk of centralizing these opportunities in the hands of a few large operators.

 **Scalability and Efficiency Improvements:**